ciriuspet_logo Cirius Petpedia

 The diagnostic challenge is that psychogenic alopecia produces a physically identical presentation to allergic alopecia: symmetric, smooth-edged bald patches with minimal skin change.
 The distinction requires ruling out all physical causes first — dermatological, parasitic, infectious, and internal — before attributing overgrooming to behavioral origin.

 Cats diagnosed with psychogenic alopecia share several characteristics: they are often indoor-only cats in unchanging environments, they belong to breeds with higher anxiety predisposition (see breed section below), and the onset typically correlates with an identifiable stressor — a new pet, a household move, or a change in the owner’s schedule.
+If the overgrooming intensifies specifically when the owner is absent, cat separation anxiety may be a concurrent driver worth evaluating alongside the dermatological workup.

 The environmental and behavioral contributors to stress-driven overgrooming are covered in detail in the cat stress relief at-home management guide.